wbeck32/blue-steel/README.md

 # Contributing

-> Work with the Open Source Office to update the email alias below.

 Contributions are welcome (and if you submit a Enhancement Request, expect to be invited to contribute it yourself :grin:).
 Please review our [Contributors Guide](CONTRIBUTING.md).

 Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
-If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource+{{ NERDPACK_NAME }}@newrelic.com.
+If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource+blue-steel@newrelic.com.